A Room Divider Can Also Give Your Home A Makeover!

 Decorate with whatever pleases you!

-There are small differences between the room divider pictured above and the one in this post that has been priced for sale.
+The room divider pictured above has small differences from the one in this post that we have priced for sale.

-The room divider in this post will be slightly more crowded as all of the pages have been included versus just those pages needed to divide up the room properly.
+This post’s room divider will be slightly more crowded because it includes all pages rather than just those needed to divide the room properly.

 Also, there is no wallpaper on either side of the room divider as shown above but it does include a special patterned wallpaper design if you do choose to place the paper on it.